08Youssef08/Lightweight_Binary_Pose_Classifier_using_Video_Webcam_Images_Mediapipe_Keras_Opencv/README.md

 The **Lightweight Binary Pose Classifier** is a framework designed to classify states like "Awake" or "Asleep" based on body pose data collected from videos, webcam feeds, or images.
 It leverages **MediaPipe**, **OpenCV**, and **Keras** to extract and analyze pose landmarks, train models, and perform real-time monitoring.

 ### **Current Application**
-This project is specifically used for **baby awakeness monitoring**, offering insights into whether a baby is awake or asleep through non-invasive observation.
+This project is currently specifically used for **baby awakeness monitoring**, offering insights into whether a baby is awake or asleep through non-invasive observation.

 > **Note:**
 This project is part of a **larger ongoing initiative** and is still under **development and testing**.
-While it remains a work in progress, the current version is **functional and useful** for research and preliminary applications.
+While it remains a work in progress, the current version is **functional and useful** for experimenting and preliminary applications.

 ---